AbanteAI/rawdog/README.md

 ## Optional Arguments
 * `--dry-run`: Print and manually approve each script before executing.
-* `--continuation`: Let the model run scripts to generate context for itself before completing the task.

 ## Model selection
 Rawdog uses `litellm` for completions with 'gpt-4' as the default.
 You can adjust the model or